GemRoomGames/grgsite/_posts/2022-01-25-The-Murderous.md

 + **feel** eyes upon you from hidden figures at the windows above
 + **see** paper drifting in the wind, blind alleys, shuffling folk who don't want trouble
 + **hear** fighting on other streets, wind howling down the road, a priest roaring the glory of lions
++ From a decent vantage point you can see a crystalized human skeleton due north, and an overgrown valley from which a giant sword emerges to the Northeast.
+From the top of a proper skyscraper you can see a ziggurat in the distance, obscured by the mist.

 ### What Can Kill You Here
 **Cliques** of frogs, ducks, rats, raccoons, and dogs in ritual leathers, military surplus, absurd formalwear, rockstar attire, futuristic plastics, or stark naked.
 They call themselves things like The 5th Street Fangs, The Mendicants, Death's Chosen, Maneaters, or The Pretty Lads.
 They travel in packs of 4 to 8 and should usually get **2d6** to roll.
 Particularly worthy clique members are **Tricky**.
 They all act like they aren't scared of Brunhilde.